-- B.29 In line with successive governments, the current Administration continues to seek an increase in the rate of housebuilding, setting a target of delivering one million new homes by 2020.
+- B.35 In line with successive governments, the Conservative Government has continued to seek an increase in the rate of housebuilding.
 Ongoing reform of the planning system and removing complex regulations are intended to speed up delivery.
-However, the policy focus is increasingly towards home ownership, with a shift from traditional social rented affordable housing to Starter Homes and shared ownership. - B.30 Following consultation in December 2014, the previous Government launched a national Starter Homes exception site planning policy in March 2015 through a written ministerial statement "to make it easier for developers to gain planning permission for a new generation of Starter Homes on under-used commercial and industrial land."34 Sites where these homes are to be delivered are exempt from affordable housing requirements and the CIL. - B.31 In January 2016, the Prime Minister announced35 that the Government will step in and directly commission thousands of new affordable homes, seeking to fasttrack housebuilding on publicly-owned land starting with five pilot sites: - Northstowe, Cambridgeshire; - Daedalus Waterfront, Hampshire; - Old Oak Common, London;
+The policy focus of the Cameron/Osborne era was increasingly towards home ownership, with a shift away from traditional social rented affordable housing to Starter Homes. - B.36 A national Starter Homes exception site planning policy was launched in March 2015 through a written ministerial statement "to make it easier for developers to gain planning permission for a new generation of Starter Homes on under-used commercial and industrial land."
+Sites where these homes were delivered were to be exempt from affordable housing requirements and the Community Infrastructure Levy (CIL). - B.37 In January 2016, the Prime Minister announced35 that the Government will step in and directly commission thousands of new affordable homes, seeking to fast-track housebuilding on publicly-owned land starting with five pilot sites including Northstowe (Cambridgeshire), Daedalus Waterfront (Hampshire), Old Oak Common (London), Connaught Barracks (Kent) and Lower Graylingwell (Chichester). - B.38 A range of financial incentives to encourage new housing development have been implemented.
+Since early 2016, a £1.2 billion Starter Homes Fund has been announced36, designed to prepare brownfield sites for at least 30,000